acdh-oeaw/apis-oebl-research-tool-front-end/readme.md

 [Vuetify 2.x](https://vuetifyjs.com/en/introduction/why-vuetify/) as a UI component library, and uses custom UI Elements only if strictly necessary (see [`src/views/lib`](src/views/lib)).
 All components are written in Typescript with the Class Component Decorators for more idiomatic structure.
-Tests are run with Cypress.
+Tests are run with Playwright.
 The color scheme of the application is defined in [`src/plugins/vuetify.ts`](src/plugins/vuetify.ts).

 For practical development purposes, the following two pieces of software are wholeheartedly